PavanRangani/docs/docs/prd/compliance-views/compliance-overview.md

 ## Browse Compliance views

-- Currently our system have two compliance view.
+- Currently our system have three compliance view.
 In future, here other Views will come.

 ### UX Rule